 The World Watch List is an annual ranking of the countries where Christians face the most persecution.
 It’s a unique, in-depth record of the places where Christians are following Jesus no matter the cost.
-The data for the World Watch List 2022 covers the period 1 October 2020 to 30 September 2021.
+The data for the 2024 World Watch List covers the period of October 1, 2022 to September 30, 2023.

 To create a comprehensive list, the World Watch Research Unit works closely with researchers in the field to collect survey data and secondary data in the following six areas:

 |Private life.
 What freedom does a Christian have to worship and own religious material?
 Is conversion to Christianity allowed?
 Is freedom of thought permitted?

 |Family life.
 How free are Christians to express their faith within their family?
 Is it possible to hold Christian family milestones, such as Christian marriages and funerals?

 |Community life.
 Can Christians live without harassment and discrimination in their local communities?
 How does their faith affect their education or employment?

 |National life.
 Does the government allow Christians to express their faith?
 Can converts call themselves Christians on official documents?
 Do the police target Christians?

 |Church life.
 Are Christians allowed to meet together?
 Can they build churches?
 And if they can, are they heavily monitored?
 Are Bibles freely available?